Alabama Butterfly Atlas

 © Sara Bright

-Elsewhere, the larvae reportedly eat leaves of various species of legumes (Family Fabaceae) including lespedezas (Lespedeza spp.), Butterfly Pea (Clitoria mariana), wild bean (Strophostyles helvola), tick trefoils (Desmodium spp.), Wild Kidney Bean (Phaseolus polystachios), Ground Nut (Apios americana), clovers (Trifolium spp), and Hogpeanut (Amphicarpa bracteata).
+Reports from other states list various species of legumes (Family Fabaceae) including lespedezas (Lespedeza spp.), Butterfly Pea (Clitoria mariana), wild bean (Strophostyles helvola), tick trefoils (Desmodium spp.), Thicket Bean/Wild Kidney Bean (Phaseolus polystachios), Ground Nut (Apios americana), clovers (Trifolium spp), and Hogpeanut (Amphicarpa bracteata).

-In Alabama, this plant has been documented as a host:
+In Alabama, this plant has been documented as a host although other legumes are probably used as well:

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.